-Langdon Hill House bed & Breakfast - Experience Comfort and Charm
+Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

 The house was inevitably used for medical care after the battle with evidence of the wounded still visible.